Microsoft · Microsoft Privacy Statement (Legacy) · View original document ↗

 See all platforms with this clause type →

-Microsoft retains personal data for as long as necessary to provide the products and fulfill the transactions you have requested, or for other legitimate purposes such as complying with our legal obligations, resolving disputes, and enforcing our agreements.
+Microsoft retains personal data for as long as necessary to provide products and fulfill the transactions you have requested, or for other essential purposes such as complying with our legal obligations, resolving disputes, and enforcing our agreements.
 Because these needs can vary for different data types in the context of different products, actual retention periods can vary significantly.
-The criteria used to determine the retention period include: whether the data is necessary to provide the service; whether customers have provided, created, or maintained the data; whether Microsoft can achieve a legitimate purpose; whether the data is sensitive; and whether the user has provided consent for a longer retention period.

 Regulatory citations, enforcement risk, and due diligence action items.